tomschall/web16theme-frontend/README.md

 [![build status](https://gitlab.fhnw.ch/webteam/web16theme-frontend/badges/master/build.svg)](https://gitlab.fhnw.ch/webteam/web16theme-frontend/commits/master)

 This is the frontend theme for the main FHNW Website.
-It is the frontend code only and can be used for different projects..
+It is the frontend code only and can be used for different projects.

 To use it with Plone look into fhnw.web16theme.
 There is a *deploy_theme.sh* script in buildout-fhnw.ch which copies the necessary parts over to